 Lots of choice in Seaton for coffee stops.
-The Hideaway Café at the end of the Esplanade is nice (lovely home made cakes that I can recommend!) and also dog friendly (formerly Chine Café) but there are also others to choose from in the town center itself, one on Harbour Road (parallel to the beach) and a nice one at Seaton Jurassic – let me know your recommendations.
+The Hideaway Café at the end of the Esplanade is nice (lovely home made cakes that I can recommend!) and dog friendly (formerly Chine Café) but there are also others to choose from in the town centre itself.
+Pebbles Coffee Shop on the seafront roundabout is very dog friendly (lots of dogs when we went!).
+There are other cafes are on Harbour Road (parallel to the beach), Serendipity up in the town and a nice one at Seaton Jurassic – let me know your recommendations.

 As usual Tesco obliges here.
 There are decent (refurbished) public loos on the roundabout near Tesco and the Seaton Jurassic as well as some less desirable ones on the Esplanade.

 Beer beach is in a small cove sheltered by tall cliffs.
 Colourful beach huts, fishing boats and crab pots add to the charm of the beach.
 Access to the beach is by a step road (not for cars except access) and the beach is pebbly although there are some boardwalks.
 A fresh fish shop is a great place to buy the catch of the day to take home.

 There is a little play park and some public gardens on the cliff with stunning views of the beach.
 No restrictions on the beach for dogs from 1st Oct – 30th April.

 Beer is quite a seasonal village so some café opening times may vary.
 My personal recommendation is Osborne’s on the main street.
 There are a number of good pubs as well so plenty of choice.